Canon G1 X Mark II vs Panasonic LX100

-The Canon PowerShot G1 X Mark II and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were officially introduced, respectively, in February 2014 and September 2014.
+The Canon PowerShot G1 X Mark II and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were announced, respectively, in February 2014 and September 2014.
 Both the G1X Mark II and the LX100 are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 13 megapixel, whereas the Panasonic provides 12.7 MP.
+The Canon has a resolution of 13 megapixels, whereas the Panasonic provides 12.7 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Panasonic LX100 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Panasonic LX100.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (12 percent) than the Canon G1 X Mark II.
 Moreover, the LX100 is markedly lighter (29 percent) than the G1X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the LX100 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
+Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

-The size of the imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon G1 X Mark II features an 1.5-inch sensor and the Panasonic LX100 a Four Thirds sensor.
 The sensor area in the LX100 is 14 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.85 and 2.0.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.
 The LX100 has the particularity of featuring a switch that allows to toggle between multiple aspect ratios, while maintaining the same field of view and full image resolution.

 With 13MP, the G1X Mark II offers a slightly higher resolution than the LX100 (12.7MP), but the G1X Mark II nevertheless has larger individual pixels (pixel pitch of 4.49μm versus 4.21μm for the LX100) due to its larger sensor.
 However, the LX100 is a somewhat more recent model (by 7 months) than the G1X Mark II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.